theworld36/fullStackWebDevelopment/part3/17 NoSQL/Activities/01/01-Ins-Create-Insert-and-Find/README.md

 db.places.insert({"continent": "Africa", "country":"Morocco", "majorcities": ["Casablanca", "Fez", "Marrakech"]})
 ```

-* As a class, come up with 3-5 more countries and insert them into the db using the same syntax as above.
+* Come up with 3-5 more countries and insert them into the db using the same syntax as above.

 * Observe where the data was entered in the MongoDB instance (in mongod).